weakish/docs-en/views/rest_api.md

 {
     "platform_name":
     {
-      "uid": "unique user id on that platfrom (string)", "access_token": "access token for the user"
+      "uid": "unique user id on that platform (string)", "access_token": "access token for the user"
       // other optional keys
     }